pl3onasm/AADS/algorithms/dynamic-programming/matrix-chain-mult/README.md

 Given a sequence (chain) of matrices, which are not necessarily square, find the most efficient way to multiply these matrices together.
 The aim is not to actually perform the matrix multiplications, but rather to determine in which order to perform them so as to minimize the total number of scalar multiplications and thus minimize the total cost of the operation.

-In other words, try to find the ${\color{peru}\text{optimal}}$ ${\color{peru}\text{parenthesization}}$ of the matrix product.
+In other words, the task is to find the ${\color{peru}\text{optimal}}$ ${\color{peru}\text{parenthesization}}$ of the matrix product.
 A matrix product is associative, so the order in which the products are performed does not affect the final result.
-However, the chosen order may dramatically affect the total number of scalar multiplications required to obtain that result and thus affect the overall cost of the operation.
+However, the chosen order may dramatically affect the total number of scalar multiplications required to obtain that result and thus affect the overall cost of the entire operation on the chain of matrices.

 As an example, consider the chain of matrices $A_1, A_2, A_3$ with dimensions $10 \times 100$, $100 \times 5$, and $5 \times 50$, respectively.
 The number of scalar multiplications needed to compute the product $(A_1 A_2) A_3$ is $10 \times 100 \times 5 + 10 \times 5 \times 50 = 7500$.
 However, if we parenthesize the product as $A_1 (A_2 A_3)$, the number of scalar multiplications needed is $10 \times 100 \times 50 + 100 \times 5 \times 50 = 75000$, which is ten times as many as in the first case.
 So, the goal we are trying to achieve in every given chain of matrices is to find the parenthesization that ${\color{peru}\text{minimizes}}$ ${\color{peru}\text{the cost}}$ of the operation, i.e. minimizes the total number of scalar multiplications required to compute the product of the entire chain.